 It is not your job to take care of your parent.
 This information is meant to help you better understand your parent's illness so you can know what to expect and be better prepared to cope.
-Your job is to take care of you and do your part in trying to have a good relationship with your parent.
+Your job is to take care of yourself and to do your part in trying to have a good relationship with your parent.